DRC-JAVA-Bootcamp/bitirme-projesi-begumscakir/README.md

-# Spring Version
+# Spring Boot Version
-Note: Additional changes required.
+Note: I worked on the Project in "main" branch using Spring Boot however additional changes are required.